Can I file for custody in Kansas?

 - the location of the parties’ homes and places of employment;

-- If a parent is a registered sex offender or is living with someone who is; and
+- if a parent is a registered sex offender or is living with someone who is;

-- If a parent has been convicted of child abuse or is living with someone who has been.1
+- if a parent has been convicted of child abuse or is living with someone who has been; and

-If you are filing for custody as part of a divorce or a “parentage” action, there will be a fee.
+If you are filing for custody as part of a divorce or parentage action, there will be a fee.
 You will need to contact the clerk of court to find out what it costs to file.
-However, if you cannot afford to pay the fee, you might be able to qualify for a waiver of the fee by filling out a poverty affidavit (sworn statement) in court.1
+However, if you cannot afford to pay the fee, you might be able to qualify for a waiver of the fee by filling out a poverty affidavit in court.1

 Do I need a lawyer?